chrissimusokwe/SP2010LibraryMigration/README.md

-# Sharepoint 2010 Library Migration Tool
+# SharePoint 2010 Library Migration Tool

 A tool for migrating SharePoint 2010 Document Libraries with metadata like "Modified" and "Modified By" kept intact.
 It will also migrate across sites.
 Remember to run it from the a machine with the SharePoint banaries installed.